Denne tråd blev arkiveret. Stil et nyt spørgsmål, hvis du har brug for hjælp.

 (1) Did you test whether you have the same issue in Firefox's Safe Mode?
 That's a standard diagnostic tool to bypass interference by extensions (and some custom settings).
-More info: Troubleshoot Firefox issues using Safe Mode.
+More info: Diagnose Firefox issues using Troubleshoot Mode.

 You can restart Firefox in Safe Mode using

 In the dialog, click "Start in Safe Mode" (not Reset)

 (2) Did you want to try temporarily disabling Firefox's integration with Windows' own attachment security feature?
 This thread has the steps for changing that setting: Downloaded files instantly disappear on completion.